Cumulocity-IoT/c8y-docs/content/service-terms/service-level-bundle/support-sla.md

 The following terms apply across all support levels unless otherwise specified:

-* **Business Day**: Monday to Friday, excluding public holidays, in the country specified in the Customer address field of the Cloud Services order form, corresponding with Provider's Global Support operating days.
+* **Business Day**: Monday to Friday, excluding public holidays, in the country specified in the Customer address field of the Cloud Services order form, corresponding with Provider's Support operating days.
 * **Business Hour**: 8:00 AM to 5:00 PM on a Business Day of the main support hub within the Customer's region.
-Global Support operating hours may change from time to time.
+Support operating hours may change from time to time.
   * EMEA: Central European Time (CET).
   * APJ: Malaysia Time (MYT).
   * US: Mountain Time (MT).